ondrajz/go-callvis/README.md

 ![main](examples/images/main.png)

-Intended purpose of this tool is to provide a visual overview of your program's source code structure by using call graph and type relations.
-This is especially useful in larger projects where the complexity of the code rises.
+Intended purpose of this tool is to provide a visual overview of function calls of your program by using call graph, package and type relations.
+This is especially useful in larger projects where the complexity of the code rises or when you are trying to understand someone else's code.

-## Features
+### Features

 - focus specific package in a program
 - group funcs by packages and/or types